Crusher Joe: Video release

 The 1983 film version was released on LaserDisc in 1996 with English subtitles.
 It was released on VHS in the United States by AnimEigo on 27 June 2000 in both dubbed and subtitled versions.
 A DVD released by AnimEigo on 23 September 2003 contained the original film and both OVA versions.
 All are now out of print.
-Discotek acquired the rights to retail the CJ movie and OVAs in English in 2016.
-The movie was released on June 20, 2020 while the OVA was released on August 25, 2020.
+Discotek acquired the rights to retail the film and OVAs in English in 2016.
+The film was released on June 20, 2020 while the OVA was released on August 25, 2020.

 A version of the 1983 film was released in the UK on VHS, under the name Crushers.
 Aimed primarily at children, this version was dubbed into English.
-Particularly violent/sexual references were cut.
+Particularly violent and sexual references were cut.

 Video games

-Crusher Joe: Kanraku Wakusei no Inbou was released in 1994 by Family Soft for the PC-98).
+Crusher Joe: Kanraku Wakusei no Inbou was released in 1994 by Family Soft for the PC-98.